spiderspace/mutable/README.md

 we want to avoid copying large data structures.

-And furthermore, libraries like Immutable.js and Immer do not work with with `WeakMap`s, so neither is a complete solution for the cases we laid out.
+And furthermore, libraries like Immutable.js and Immer do not work with with `WeakMap`s, so neither works for the first usecase.
 (however niche the usecases may be, I have them! hence this overly detailed document that will interest few people)